-7 a.
-Derive Meaning 7 4.1 Explain the intent of a personal work of art and draw possible parallels between it and the work of a recognized artist.
+7 4.1 Explain the intent of a personal work of art and draw possible parallels between it and the work of a recognized artist.
 In "My Portfolio" (Students explain the intent behind their works of art.)
 Some examples: Messages in Art: CB#3- Students create signs that convey a message, then they share the signs and assess the results.
 Are the meanings clear?
 What could be changed to make the meaning/s clearer?
 Color: CB#9- Students color a chameleon to either blend into chosen surroundings, or stand out.
 Students compare results.
-Did their choices color and medium achieve the desired effect?
+Did their choices o color and medium achieve the desired effect?
 Portraits: CB#17- Students create a self-portrait of themselves in the future.
-Comparing portraits of completion, students guess who each portrait represents and discuss the effective use of props and backgrounds to describe their future selves.
+Comparing portraits on completion, students guess who each portrait represents and discuss the effective use of props and backgrounds to describe their future selves.
 7 4.2 Analyze the form (how a work of art looks) and content (what a work of art communicates) of works of art.
 Students are guided in analysis of artworks throughout Creativity Express (interactive exercises, "Challenges" and Creativity Builders activities).
 As well, they can use "The Art Gallery" for this standard.
 Some examples: L#2-Messages in Art/ CB#3: Students design a sign that conveys its message without any words.
 L#3-Emphasis: CB#6: Students design an artwork with three elements, and give one of the elements more emphasis than the other two.
-L#5-Color: CB#10: Students create their own logo or sign for a fictional holiday.
-They are constructing this visual imagery to communicate a message.
-L#6-Making Paint/ CB#12: Students design an Egyptian sarcophagus using pictures and symbols to depict the life of a pharaoh.
-L#7-Warm & Cool Colors/ CB#14: Students learn that many personalities are associated with colors.
+L#5-Color: CB#10: Students design an communicate a message.
+L#6-Making Paint/ CB#12: Students design an Egyptian sarcophagus using pictures and symbols to depict the life of a pharach.
+L#7-Warm &amp; Cool Colors/ CB#14: Students learn that many personalities are associated with colors.
 They will design a new superhero and apply warm and cool colors to the various personalities and abilities of their superhero.
+L#12-Eyes/CB#23 &amp; CB#24: Students create and use various eye shapes and facial expressions to convey different emotions.
 7 b.
-Make Informed Judgments Creativity Express 7 4.3 Take an active part in a small- group discussion about the artistic value of specific works of art, with a wide range of the viewpoints of peers being considered.
+Make Informed Judgments Creativity Express

+7 4.3 Take an active part in a small-group discussion about the artistic value of specific works of art, with a wide range of the viewpoints of peers being considered.
 The Creativity Express lessons in which the class views artworks together can be adapted to include discussion of the artistic value of specific works of art.
 7 4.4 Develop and apply specific and appropriate criteria individually or in groups to assess and critique works of art.
-Students develop assessment criteria throughout Creativity Express .
+Students develop assessment criteria throughout Creativity Express.
 They use the criteria for assessment individually, in their Portfolios and in groups through class discussions.
 They consider the artists' use of the elements and principles, in addition to forming assessments using various other criteria.
 7 4.5 Identify what was done when a personal work of art was reworked and explain how those changes improved the work.
 Students do this in "My Portfolio"; teachers can call for this kind of personal artwork assessment when it is not specifically reqested by the lesson.